Learn to set up an asset management system by defining objectives, creating a plan and utilizing today’s technology

 To better illustrate the differences between inventory management and asset inventory management, here’s a table comparing both processes:

 IT infrastructure or equipment, hardware, vehicles, buildings, intellectual property, software, financial assets, employees

 -Hospitality industry (supplies)

 The five most important tips for conducting asset inventory are the following:

 One of the core processes of asset inventory management is the tracking and monitoring of assets.
 Keeping tabs on various assets enables businesses to conduct a more organized and complete asset inventory.
-Asset tracking and monitoring also ensures that problems with assets are discovered and resolved quicker.
-This help prevents assets from being disposed of earlier than expected.
+Monitor and track assets to ensure that problems with assets are discovered and resolved quicker.
+This also helps prevent assets from being disposed of earlier than expected.

 Though most businesses already have an asset tracking system in place, some might make the mistake of conducting asset inventory without setting up asset tracking and monitoring first.
-If businesses don’t know that an asset exists, then they won’t be able to include it in the asset inventory.
+If businesses don’t know that an asset exists, then they won’t be able to include it in any of the necessary asset inventories.